The Silent Metaverse: Real-World Uses You’re Already Using Introduction Imagine a world where digital and physical realities seamlessly ...

 comprehension.

-trips break down geographical and financial barriers.
-Students can explore the
+field trips break down geographical and financial barriers.
+Students can

-Louvre Museum in Paris, walk the Great Wall of China, or dive into the Great
+explore the Louvre Museum in Paris, walk the Great Wall of China, or dive into

-Barrier Reef, all through immersive VR experiences or interactive 360-degree
+the Great Barrier Reef, all through immersive VR experiences or interactive

-videos accessed via a headset or even just a phone and Google Cardboard.
-These
+360-degree videos accessed via a headset or even just a phone and Google

-experiences provide context and emotional connection that flat images or videos
+Cardboard.
+These experiences provide context and emotional connection that flat

-cannot replicate.
-Museums and cultural institutions worldwide offer virtual
+images or videos cannot replicate.
+Museums and cultural institutions worldwide

-tours and AR experiences accessible through their apps, allowing learning to
+offer virtual tours and AR experiences accessible through their apps, allowing

-complex training benefit immensely.
-VR simulations allow students to conduct
+labs and complex training benefit immensely.
+VR simulations allow students to

-dangerous or expensive chemistry experiments without risk of explosion or waste
+conduct dangerous or expensive chemistry experiments without risk of explosion

-of materials.
-Engineering students can build and test virtual prototypes.
+or waste of materials.
+Engineering students can build and test virtual

-Vocational training for skills like welding, automotive repair, or electrical
+prototypes.
+Vocational training for skills like welding, automotive repair, or

-work can be practiced safely and repeatedly in VR, with instant feedback on
+electrical work can be practiced safely and repeatedly in VR, with instant

-technique.
-Medical students, as mentioned, use VR for surgical training.
-These
+feedback on technique.
+Medical students, as mentioned, use VR for surgical

-simulations provide hands-on experience in a controlled, repeatable
+training.
+These simulations provide hands-on experience in a controlled,

 Collaborative